 I click off, check in with Zoe C, ‘Flight to Lincoln Nebraska tomorrow morning.
 You, me, McKenzie and Akiko.
 Transportation, no hotel yet, we’ll get the lay of the land first.’

 Flight is good, LAX to Lincoln is under thirteen hundred air miles, not quite three hours, central time so we drop a couple hours and arrive at two.
-Zoe C likes Tahoes, which is what awaits us, toss luggage in the back, time to go Shadow hunting.
+Zoe C likes full size SUVs, a Tahoe awaits us, toss luggage in the back, time to go Shadow hunting.
 I call Sheriff Parker.

 “Jackson here, we’ve arrived, going to snoop around town.
 No bad news I hope.”